bindestriche/youtubesubsearcher/README.md

 # youtubesubsearcher
-scripts to search in a collection youtube subtitles.
+scripts to search in a collection of youtube subtitles.
 In what video did your favourite youtube person use a certain word?
 Now you can find out without going through their videos manually.